PX4/PX4-Devguide/en/tutorials/land_detector.md

 - no horizontal movement ([LNDMC_XY_VEL_MAX](../advanced/parameter_reference.md#LNDMC_XY_VEL_MAX))
 - low thrust `MPC_THR_MIN + (MPC_THR_HOVER - MPC_THR_MIN) * 0.3f` or velocity setpoint is 0.9 of land speed but vehicle has no vertical movement.

-If the vehicle is in position or velocity control and ground contact were detected, the position controller will set the thrust vector along the body x-y-axis to zero.
+If the vehicle is in position- or velocity-control and ground contact was detected, the position controller will set the thrust vector along the body x-y-axis to zero.